Thanks For Reaching Out

 The Toughlings experience not only helps the child start to move again, it physically helps them get closer to going home.
 Characters that come to life in an interactive game helps with their healing and their emotional well-being.”

-Melissa's our SVP of Technology and Project Management.
+Melissa's our SVP of Technology and Managing Director of our Connecticut office.
 She has over 15 years of experience in emerging technology, mobile and social development, custom applications, quality assurance and more.
 Melissa brings knowledge and insight to our internal teams and clients.Talk to Melissa